edonyzpc/personal-assistant/README.md

 ![command 4](./docs/command-4.png)
 - Select the suggestion to enable/disable plugin

+## Attribution
+- Best thanks for project [obsidian-advanced-new-file](https://github.com/vanadium23/obsidian-advanced-new-file) for the code of `createNote`, `createDirectory`

 ## Contact

 If you've got any kind of feedback or questions, feel free to reach out via [GitHub issues](https://github.com/edonyzpc/personal-assistant/issues).